fayefzhang/fayefzhang.github.io/_projects/(3) Shader Fun.md

 ---
 layout: page
-name: Custom GLSL Shaders
+name: Rasterizer & Custom GLSL Shaders
 tools: [C++, OpenGL, GLSL, QT]
 image: https://cdn.discordapp.com/attachments/491749137172398091/1064381165580075091/wahoo.gif
 description: Custom Vertex and Post-Processing GLSL shaders applied onto a Model of Mario (credited to Nintendo).
 ---

+## Rasterizer
+I built a ground-up rasterizer of 3D models sing only C++ and OpenGL.

-# GLSL Shaders
+## GLSL Shaders
 I was responsible for **writing all shown GLSL shaders and designing a worley noise-based post-processing shader and a custom vertex deformation shader**.

 ## Demo